grey-fish/grey-fish.github.io/Natas/Level22.md

 ## Solution

 This one was surprisingly easy.
-From the above code we can deduce the following
+From the above code we can deduce the following<br/>
   - If `revelio` URL parameter exists, we'll be redirected to `/` <br/>
   - Password will be revealed if we send a parameter `revelio` in the GET request<br/>